thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercises

+Use the `CREATE DATABASE` and `DROP DATABASE` SQL commands to create and drop a `movie_junkies_test` database a few times.
+Each time you create and drop the database, verify the contents of the default PostgreSQL cluster with the `\l` REPL command.
+Also, practice connecting to the new database with the `\c` REPL command.

-Check out the help messages for the following PostgreSQL REPL commands.
+After you've done this a few times, ensure the default PostgreSQL cluster contains a `movie_junkies_test` database.
+Then, check out the usage messages for the following REPL commands.

 ```text
 help